theankitgaurav/group-expenses-server/README.md

 + Entries from one member can't be modified by another
 + Past-dated entries/modifications in a group need to approved by at least one other member

+# Todo
++ Make the number of days afte which entries will be freezed configurable on group level

 # Build Setup

 ``` bash